Anne Sargent: Career

-In March 1949 Sargent was featured in a production of I Know My Love at the Biltmore Theatre, in Los Angeles, California, which starred Lunt and Lynn Fontanne.
+In March 1949 Sargent was featured in a production of I Know My Love at the Biltmore Theatre, in Los Angeles, California, which starred Alfred Lunt and Lynn Fontanne.
 In July 1950, she was signed by Metro Goldwyn Mayer to act in Three Guys Named Mike.

-On television, she played in the Bewitched episode "A Strange Little Visitor" and appeared on Perry Mason in 1958 as Eileen Harrison, wife of the title character, in "The Case of the Married Moonlighter".
+On television, she appeared, in among other series, on Perry Mason in 1958 as Eileen Harrison, wife of the title character, in "The Case of the Married Moonlighter".
+She appeared in the Bewitched episode "A Strange Little Visitor", which was her last known acting credit.

 Personal life

 Sargent's first marriage was to Edmon Ryan, an actor with Warner Brothers.

 Sargent accompanied her second husband, Paul McGrath, to England in 1978.
 McGrath, the voice of Inner Sanctum Mysteries in the 1940s and early 1950s, died in his sleep while the couple were staying in London, England.

-Sargent's daughter with Ryan is actress Hilary Shelton Ryan, who studied at the Tudor Hall School, in Wickham Park, near Banbury, England.
+Sargent's daughter with Ryan is actress Hilary Shelton Ryan (born 1955, London), who studied at the Tudor Hall School near Banbury, England.